 Admission Portfolio Sessions:

-Plan to attend a Portfolio Training Session in the fall for an overview of the admissions process and specific requirements, and to ask questions: Admission Portfolio Training Sessions.
+Plan to attend a Portfolio Training Session in the fall for an overview of the admissions process and specific requirements, and to ask questions.
+No pre-registration required: Admission Portfolio Training Sessions.

 Requirements for all applicants:

 How to apply:

 At this time, you will also sign up for an interview.
 Interviews will begin the week of February 8, 2016.
 (If you are planning to be off campus for spring semester, an early interview may be arranged; contact 874-5930.)

 For an explanation of how your application materials will be evaluated, see Overview of Admission Process.

 Students interested in an education program are encouraged to meet with the appropriate education advisor in University College to plan ahead.
 Appointments may be made through e-Campus.
 Undergraduate applicants remain in University College pending acceptance into a Teacher Education Program.

 Early Childhood Education: Phyllis Penhallow email@example.com